rossyndicate/lab_website/content/home/about.md

 ---
 widget: hero
-headless: false  # This file represents a page section.
+headless: true  # This file represents a page section.
-title: 'Greetings from the Ross lab!'
+weight: 10
+title: "The ROSS lab: a radical open science syndicate located in Colorado State University's Department of Ecosystem Science and Sustainability."
 # ...
 Put Your Section Options Here (title etc.) ...

 # Hero image (optional).
 Enter filename of an image in the assets/media/ folder.